thacherT1D/new-angular-curriculum/Unit-3/08-ui-router.md

 #### What is it?

 It's an alternative to `ngRoute`.
 It provides far more functionality for us in terms of our routing and is used quite frequently in production apps.
-You will see many examples with UI router as it has become the preferred choice for most (esspecially larger scale) angular applications as well as tools like [Ionic](http://ionicframework.com/).
+You will see many examples with UI router as it has become the preferred choice for most (especially larger scale) angular applications as well as tools like [Ionic](http://ionicframework.com/).
 Note that everything you can do with `ngRoute` you can also do with `ui-router` - so all we are doing here is expanding our knowledge of routing in angular.

 #### ui-router vs ngRoute